isaggio-tech/terraform-emr-jh-wrap/README.md

-# Terraform + EMR Bootstrap PySpark with Anaconda
+# Terraform + EMR Bootstrap PySpark Anaconda With JupyterHub

-This code should help to jump start PySpark with Anaconda on AWS using Terraform.
+This code should help to jump start EMR PySpark with JUPYTERHUB + Anaconda on AWS using Terraform.

 ## Getting Started
 1. Install Terraform on Mac: `brew install terraform`